 -- columns,type

-With the default switched to duckdb, CREATE TABLE will create an analytics table without needing to add USING duckdb.
-With the default changed, to create a standard Postgres rowstore table you must include the USING heap keyword.
+To create a standard Postgres rowstore “heap” table you must include the USING heap keyword.

 CREATE TABLE my_table